DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/technical/read data/read-gp-data/q-and-a.md

   ]
 }
 ```
-### If you ask to see all available details, the medication, the request, the patient and information about the recorder can also be returned.
+### A: If you ask to see all available details, the medication, the request, the patient and information about the recorder can also be returned.
 The list is shown as as the previous example.
 However, the item now points to the detail in a medicationStatement.
 Other properties expand in the same way, for the patient and practice.
 If we focus on the medicationStatement, we can see some further information about the following:
 * coding of the medicine